j123b567/scpi-parser/README.md

 };
 ```

-Then you need to initialize the interface callbacks' structure.
+Then you need to initialize the interface callbacks structure.
 If you don't want to provide some callbacks, just initialize it as `NULL`.
 The write callback is mandatory and is used to output data from the library.

 ```c
 scpi_interface_t scpi_interface = {